 She is a member of the Home Builders Association of Michigan (HBA) and the NAHB Professional Women in Building Council (PWB).
 She is also involved with the Ferndale Area Chamber of Commerce and the Madison Heights/Hazel Park Chamber of Commerce.
 As a past Board Member, she has been very active with the Royal Oak Chamber of Commerce since 2002.

 Ted Eberly – Designer and Crew Leader

 Ted has lived in Southeast Michigan all of his life.
 Before joining Tri-Pups, Inc. in the fall of 2004, he was both a DJ at an AM radio station and the owner of his own landscaping company.
 While working for Tri-Pups he attended night classes at Lawrence Technological University in Southfield.
 He graduated from LTU with a Bachelor of Science in Architecture Degree in December of 2008 and in July of 2013 he received his Master’s Degree in Sustainable Design.
-Ted is working toward his goal of becoming a full-fledged licensed Architect which requires several more years of practical experience and additional testing.

 His responsibilities with Tri-Pups change depending on the type of project we are working on.
 He has done everything from general labor duties to leading a crew on a job site.
 He is very active in all of our design/build projects from the conceptual design and planning thru completion of construction.
 He finds it very rewarding to be involved in every aspect of a project and enjoys working directly with all of our customers.

 His hobbies include car racing at the grass roots level, exploring architecture, traveling (when he has the chance), and volunteer work.

 Ted is a member of the Home Builders Association of Michigan (HBA) and a participant in the National Council of Architectural Registration Board (NCARB).